Harjit1999/quicklabs/README.md

 # quicklabs
-this is for working on quicklabs testing
+I am editing the README file.
+Adding some more details about the project description.this is for working on quicklabs testing